Can you cancel a bet before a game starts is a question we often get asked but, sadly, the answer is much more likely to be no than yes.

 But it’s not easy to acquire the skills to become a professional gambler, as it requires a lot of hard work.
 Luckily, all the professional tipsters at Betting Gods are already doing that hard work.
 So, if you’ve not got the time to study the form and pick winning bets, we advise you to follow the advice of professional tipsters that do.

-If you’d like to receive some daily free tips from a random selection of our tipsters, send us your email address and we’ll email you some tips every morning.
+If you’d like to receive some daily free tips from our tipsters, just click here.
 This is a great way to get to know our tipsters, who also offer affordable monthly subscriptions that will give you access to all their tips.
 We’ll also offer you advice about staking and betting bank management.